nathannino/switch-ups-proto-public/readme.md

 ## Licensing :
 Except when otherwise specified in a subdirectory's **readme** or **license** file, everything here is licensed under the **MIT license**

+## Future updates :
+None planned.
+This was a school project, and the school assignement is done.
+However, unlike the last project, I will not archive this repository.
+I might come back to this project, and even if I don't, I will keep the concept in mind, in case there might ever be a day where I can find a way to execute it as a full game (and maybe make it more original)